December 6th 2017

 Budgeting like this means that hopefully you will have some treat money left over if you do spot a new dress or fancy a day out with friends.
 But be kind to your future self by staggering your spending and keeping money aside for the essentials.

-GTG: What would be your recommendations for ways you can make your pay check stretch that little bit further over the festive period?
+GTG: What are your top ways to make your pay check stretch that little bit further over the festive period?

 EL: Special offers are your best friend over party season - if you are going out for dinner or drinks, check for 2-for-1 or discount vouchers beforehand at sites like Vouchercloud.